logos-blockchain/logos-blockchain-testing/book/src/scenario-builder-ext-patterns.md

 # Core Content: ScenarioBuilderExt Patterns

+> **When should I read this?** After writing 2-3 scenarios.
+This page documents patterns that emerge from real usage—come back when you're refactoring or standardizing your test suite.

 Patterns that keep scenarios readable and reusable:

 - **Topology-first**: start by shaping the cluster (counts, layout) so later